Skip to content

 Your cart is empty

-Article: iPhone VS $6000 Mirrorless Camera - Food Photography Shootout
+Article: iPhone vs $6000 Mirrorless Camera – Food Photography Shootout

-iPhone VS $6000 Mirrorless Camera - Food Photography Shootout
+iPhone vs $6000 Mirrorless Camera – Food Photography Shootout

 NYC food photographer Francesco Sapienza is here to prove that even expensive cameras can’t produce great images if the technique is terrible.
 Francesco is putting the iPhone 13 Pro and Sony A7R III in a head-to-head comparison during a food shoot featuring a Duo Board and drool-worthy, sugar-dusted croissants.
-When it’s all said and done, see if you can tell which image is from a smartphone and which is from a $6000 camera.
+When all is said and done, see if you can tell which image is from a smartphone and which is from a $6000 camera.

-As a photographer, has anyone ever viewed your photos and then said, “Wow.
+As a photographer, has anyone ever viewed your photos and then said, “Wow!
 You must have a great camera!”
 Did you roll your eyes?
 Although annoying, it’s actually a compliment in disguise, naive as it is.
 What they meant was, “These images are so stunning, you must have a great camera.”
-With a little education, they’d realize it’s the skill of the photographer—not the camera—that makes a great image.
+With a little education, they’d realize it’s the skill of the photographer – not the camera – that makes a great image.

 Telling a skilled photographer that they have a great camera because their photographs are stunning is like telling a master chef, “Wow!
 You must have great pots and pans!”
 The bottom line?
 It’s not the camera or the pots and pans.
 It’s the photographer or chef behind the equipment that makes the magic happen.

-Using the iPhone 13 Pro With Good Light
+Using the iPhone 13 Pro with Good Light

 BTS with food photographer Francesco Sapienza shooting croissants using a Duo Board as a food photography surface and a softbox as the only light source.